mmnps/PwdExpiry/README.md

 ## Changelog

+### 07.08.2026

+Added a function to automatically delete the log files.

 ### 03.08.2026

 Users can now create their own mail template by editing the Template.html in the Settings folder.